I’ve been Phished, Again!

 The key is not to STOP sending emails but to send MORE email.
 More regular, authenticated, validated email that educates users on what to expect in emails sent to them by their bank and allowing them to spot the phishing emails a mile away.

 If I understand what to look for in a real Rolex watch, I won’t be duped into buying a fake one.
-The same principle applies to emails – banks need to educate their clients in what to expect when receiving an email from the bank.
-These features will be predominately visual as that is how people work, but should include partial customer data that the phishers can never amass for any size database.
+The same principle applies to emails – banks need to educate their clients on what to expect when receiving an email from the bank.
+These features will be predominately visual as that is how people work but should include partial customer data that the phishers can never amass for any size database.
 Alternative authentication including technical methods such as SPF and DKIM as well as digital signatures can be combined to make email the trusted communication tool it needs to be.

 Phishing is a reality in today’s connected economy, but we can combine technology and education to make it less and less economically viable for the fraudsters to phish our banks.